ruby/www.ruby-lang.org/en/news/_posts/2021-12-25-ruby-3-1-0-released.md

 * Many signatures for built-in and standard libraries have been added/updated.
 * It includes many bug fixes and performance improvements too.

-See the [changelog](https://github.com/ruby/rbs/blob/master/CHANGELOG.md) for more information.
+See the [RBS changelog](https://github.com/ruby/rbs/blob/master/CHANGELOG.md) for more information.

 ### TypeProf